Home

 In the US this cat would be classified as an Oriental cat.
 This makes sense, since it has the same physical features as an Oriental, all dressed in white.
 Foreign Whites, however, must have blue eyes, whereas the Orientals can have green or odd color eyes (one green, one blue).

 The British breeders who developed this cat did so by crossing white British Shorthairs with, you guessed it - Siamese cats.
 The cat shares characteristics with its Oriental breed cousins, including high intelligence, excellent temperament, and loving nature.
-Since this cat was developed prior to the emergence of many other colors of Orientals, however, the British retained the original name by which the cat was recognized.

 Like the Siamese, these kitties have blue eyes.
 Many white cats with blue eyes are deaf.
 This may have led to the myth that white cats make bad mothers, since they wouldn't be able to hear the cries of kittens in need.